 In the prior section, I said I typically only risk about 1% per trade, but now I am saying I may risk 6%…or 12%!
 Remember though, with this method, we are dividing up our risk among multiple trades.

 If I allocate $10,000 of my $50,000 account, and risk 6% on that single trade, there is $600 at risk (0.06 x 10,000). $600 is 1.2% of the entire account balance of $50,000.
 So we are still only risking about 1% of our account, just like we were with the percentage risk model discussed prior.

 How Many Shares to Buy When Investing in Stocks

-This method works well with swing trading, but it can also be used for investing.
+The above method works well with swing trading, but it can also be used for investing.

 Adjust the amount invested in each stock based on how volatile it is.
 You may wish to allocate more capital to some stocks or ETFs and less capital to others.
 Make the approach systematic though.
 How much you invest should not be based on opinion.

 I invest in a handful of ETFs in my retirement account.
 I allocate capital to each one each month.
 Or I will allocate my contributions to one ETF this month, and then the next month another ETF gets the contribution.
 The same concepts apply as discussed above.